FFFra/brewery-app/README.md

 This app does not have an API, so it makes usage of fake data.
 To achieve that, I took advantage of the [BreweryDB](https://brewerydb.com) sandbox.
 The main reason for that is the great amount of data provided by the API, so we don't have to generate our own.

+To access the data you must generate a free API key at [BreweryDB](https://brewerydb.com) and include it at `src/services/api.js` or a `.env` file.

 You can pick another brewery to be rendered by changing the ID in the API request at:

 ```